 This commentary sets the scene and context for the Financial Statements for Central Scotland Valuation Joint Board (the Board) for the year ended 31 March 2016.
 This commentary provides specific details in relation to the Board's financial position, its priorities and performance and our strategies and plans for achieving these objectives.
 The Management Commentary is required to present the collective view of those charged with governance and apply relevant sections of the Companies Act 2006 in respect of the preparation of a Strategic Report.
-This requirement sets aside the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the UK (the Code) requirement for an Explanatory Foreword.
 The Annual Accounts have been compiled in accordance with the Code requirements which governs the format and content contained within them.